-Situation Floating Exchange Rates Soft Peg Hard Peg Merged Currency Large short-run fluctuations in exchange rates?
-Often considerable in the short term Maybe less in the short run, but still large changes over time None, unless a change in the fixed rate None Large long-term fluctuations in exchange rates?
+Situation Floating Exchange Rates Soft Peg Hard Peg Merged Currency Large long-term fluctuations in exchange rates?
 Can often happen Can often happen Cannot happen unless hard peg changes, in which case substantial volatility can occur Cannot happen Power of central bank to conduct countercyclical monetary policy?
 Flexible exchange rates make monetary policy stronger Some power, although conflicts may arise between exchange rate policy and countercyclical policy Very little; central bank must keep exchange rate fixed None; nation does not have its own currency Costs of holding foreign exchange reserves?
 Do not need to hold reserves Hold moderate reserves that rise and fall over time Hold large reserves No need to hold reserves Risk of ending up with an exchange rate that causes a large trade imbalance and very high inflows or outflows of financial capital?
 Adjusts often Adjusts over the medium term, if not the short term May end up over time either far above or below the market level Cannot adjust

-TABLE 16.3 Tradeoffs of Exchange Rate Policies
+Table 16.3 Tradeoffs of Exchange Rate Policies